Aska Yang: One Million Star (2007)

-Later in the year, he was involved in a tense contract dispute with his manager, Hsu An-chin.
-Because of the press attention, his name was frequently mentioned in the entertainment news headlines, in a sensational way, throughout the whole year of 2007.
-For example, he was ranked second in "Person of the Year" by Yahoo!Taiwan and was also listed in a book called "Who's Who in the ROC, 2007–2008".
+He was ranked second in "Person of the Year" by Yahoo!Taiwan and was also listed in a book called "Who's Who in the ROC, 2007–2008".

 Debut album and concert (2008)

 After reaching an agreement with his manager at the end of 2007, his musical career formally started.
 He released his debut solo album, titled Dove (鴿子), in January 2008, and it became the best-selling album in the first half of the year.
 The tracks "洋蔥" (Onion), "鴿子" (Dove) and "幸福的風" (Wind of Happiness) are listed at number 1, 5 and 12 respectively on Hit Fm Taiwan's Hit Fm Annual Top 100 Singles Chart (Hit-Fm年度百首單曲) for 2008.
 The track, "鴿子" (Dove) won one of the Top 10 Songs of the Year and "洋蔥" (Onion) won Best Loved Song by Audience at the 2009 HITO Radio Music Awards presented by Taiwanese radio station Hit FM.

 His fan base began to expand to other regions like Singapore, Malaysia and Hong Kong.
 Yang also played his first solo concert in Taipei Arena in May, just four months after the release of his debut album.
 However, after the solo concert, he was embroiled in conflict with his manager again.
 The dispute resulted in a sudden pause in his career.
 In October 2008, Aska Yang formally announced the termination of his contract.